Devdas (1965 film)

-Devdas (ﺩﯾﻮﺩﺍﺱ) is a 1965 Pakistani Drama movie directed by Khawaja Sarfaraz, based on the Sharat Chandra Chattopadhyay famous Bengali novel Devdas from 1917.
+Devdas (ﺩﯾﻮﺩﺍﺱ) is a 1965 Pakistani drama movie directed by Khawaja Sarfaraz, based on the Sharat Chandra Chattopadhyay's famous 1917 Bengali novel Devdas.
 It starred Habib, Shamim Ara and Nayyar Sultana in lead roles supported by Asad Bukhari, Azad, Ajmal, Maya Devi and Razia.
 Sultan Rahi appears in the film as an extra.

 Plot summary

-After his wealthy family prevent him from marrying the woman he is in love with, Devdas' (Habib) life spirals more and more out of control as he takes up alcohol and a life of vice to relieve the pain.
+After his wealthy family prevent him from marrying the woman he is in love with, Devdas' life spirals more and more out of control as he takes up alcohol and a life of vice to relieve the pain.